pronovic/auth0-token/DEVELOPER.md

 A coding standard is enforced using [Black](https://pypi.org/project/black/), [isort](https://pypi.org/project/isort/) and [Pylint](https://pypi.org/project/pylint/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).

+## Supported Platforms

+I wrote this for use on my Macbook.
+It may also work on Linux or Windows, but I haven't tested there.

+## Unit Tests

+This is a quick-and-dirty hack, not production code.
+There are no unit tests.
+I tested the code manually while trying to figure out a process that would work.

 ## Pre-Commit Hooks

 We rely on pre-commit hooks to ensure that the code is properly-formatted,